-Brexit: All you need to know about the UK leaving the EU - BBC News
+Brexit: All you need to know

 The European Court of Human Rights (ECHR) in Strasbourg is not a European Union institution.
 It was set up by the Council of Europe, which has 47 members including Russia and Ukraine.
 So quitting the EU will not exempt the UK from its decisions.

-The Conservatives are committed to repealing the Human Rights Act which requires UK courts to treat the ECHR as setting legal precedents for the UK, in favour of a British Bill of Rights.
-As part of that, a Conservative government would be expected to announce measures that will boost the powers of courts in England and Wales to over-rule judgements handed down by the ECHR.
+The Conservatives are committed to sticking with the Human Rights Act which requires UK courts to treat the ECHR as setting legal precedents for the UK during the Brexit process.

-The Labour Party, the Liberal Democrats and the Green Party have all campaigned against Conservative proposals to repeal the Human Rights Act.

-The EU also has its own European Court of Justice, whose decisions are binding on EU institutions and member states.
-Its rulings have sometimes caused controversy in Britain and supporters of a Brexit have called for immediate legislation to curb its powers.

 Will the UK be able to rejoin the EU in the future?